 You can apply for CPP retirement benefits either online or through a paper application.
 If you submit a paper application, it generally takes up to 120 days to receive a written notification of decision.

-Applying online is muuuuuch faster, with a notice of decision received between seven and 14 business days after application.
+Applying online is much faster, with a notice of decision generally received between 7 and 14 business days after application.
 You need a My Service Canada Account to do so, and you’ll receive an estimate of your benefits upon filing your application.

 You can find out how much you’re on track to receive from CPP using the Canadian Retirement Income Calculator.

 CPP income is indexed to the Consumer Price Index All-Items Index.
-Every January, benefit rate increases are calculated to make sure CPP retirement benefits keep up with cost of living increases.
-From 2022 to October 2023, CPP was increased from an average of $702.77 to $758.32 per month.
+Every January, benefit rate increases are calculated to make sure CPP retirement benefits keep up with cost-of-living increases.

-CPP deductions are based on a percentage of your income up to the maximum pensionable earnings minus the 2024 basic exemption amount of $3,500.
-For 2024, the maximum pensionable earnings was $68,500.
+CPP deductions are based on a percentage of your income up to the maximum pensionable earnings, minus the 2025 basic exemption amount of $3,500.
+For 2025, the maximum pensionable earnings is $71,300.

 There are several mental and physical conditions that qualify someone for the CPP disability benefit.
 The current criteria are:

-• You have a disability that is long-term or of indefinite duration, or one that is likely to result in death (that's a harsh box to check)
+You have a disability that is long-term or of indefinite duration, or one that is likely to result in death).

 You can apply for the CPP disability benefit either online or through submission of a paper form.
 Whichever application method you choose, you should expect to wait up to 120 days for a decision to be made and communicated to you.